Bogdanp/dramatiq/docs/source/cookbook.rst

 minutes by default).
 When the ``block`` parameter is ``True``,
 |ResultTimeout| is raised instead.

+If processing a message fails (after exceeding allowed retries), then getting a result raises |ResultFailure| and information about the exception associated with the failure is stored on the
+|ResultFailure| exception object.
+If a message is skipped, via
+raising a |SkipMessage| exception, then if the message was failed with ``message.fail()`` (as in the |AgeLimit| middleware), then getting a result raises |ResultFailure|.
+Otherwise, if the message was skipped but not failed, then ``None`` will be stored as the result.

-Results may expiry, otherwise the result backend might eventually run out of space.
+Results may expire, otherwise the result backend might eventually run out of space.
 The timeout for the results expiration is set on `result_ttl` argument of |Results|, given in milliseconds.
 The default